Working Together for a Housed and Healthy Brevard.

 Sharing our story through data.

 Share stories of homelessness and vulnerability within the CoC and to the broader community.
 Data is a powerful tool in storytelling.
-Documenting with fidelity in HMIS will allow the CoC and Lead Agency to turn data analytics into a compelling narrative.
+Documenting with fidelity in HMIS will allow the CoC to turn data analytics into a compelling narrative.
 Sharing the human experience grounds the data on a personal level.

 Our Objectives